Advantages of Buying at Auction

 Knowing the Terms and Conditions

 This is a very important part of the auction that the buyer should be aware of.
 The terms and conditions of sale will vary among real estate auctions and among personal property auctions.
 Potential buyers are advised to be fully aware of the terms and conditions of sale before bidding on the property.
-For example, for real estate auctions, key terms of sale would be:

 - how much down payment,